Bonaire has the perfect conditions for snorkeling.

-Did you know that world-wide, snorkelers outnumber divers by a wide margin?
-The fact that less than 50% Bonaire’s visitors are scuba divers is also a statistic that proves that you don’t have to go under the water to enjoy our beautiful marine park.
+Did you know that worldwide, snorkelers outnumber divers by a wide margin?
+The fact that less than 50% of Bonaire’s visitors are scuba divers is also a statistic that proves that you don’t have to go under the water to enjoy our beautiful marine park.

-Snorkeling is great entertainment for all member of the family no matter what the age.
-Be sure to protect yourself against the sun by using a waterproof sun block, especially on your shoulders and the backs of your legs.
+Snorkeling is excellent entertainment for all members of the family no matter their age.
+Be sure to protect yourself against the sun by using a good sunblock, especially on your shoulders and the backs of your legs.

 Night Snorkeling is another experience that should not be missed Everything changes at night.
-All that is needed is a flashlight and some protection for exposed arms and legs.
-Night snorkeling can be done in any snorkeling area you are familiar with (snorkel it during daytime first).
-Enjoy the wonders of the ever changing ocean at night while some fish are sleeping and other critters are just starting their day.
+All that is needed is a flashlight and protection for exposed arms and legs.
+Night snorkeling can be done in any snorkeling area you are familiar with (snorkel it during the daytime first).
+Enjoy the wonders of the ever-changing ocean at night while some fish are sleeping and other critters are just starting their day.

 If you can float, you can snorkel.
-In the calm Caribbean Sea you will find it easy to float due to the fact that salt water is more dense than fresh, so you will be able to “ride” higher on the surface than in lakes or swimming pools at home.
-If you have any doubt at all about your ability or comfort level while swimming, just find a beach with a sandy bottom, walk in to waist deep water and lay down on your back.
+In the calm Caribbean Sea, you will find it easy to float since saltwater is more dense than fresh, so you will be able to “ride” higher on the surface than in lakes or swimming pools at home.
+If you have any doubt at all about your ability or comfort level while swimming, just find a beach with a sandy bottom, walk into waist-deep water, and lay down on your back.
 99.9% of the people will float comfortably.
-Of course, you are not going to snorkel on your back, so stand up, put on a mask, and insert the mouthpiece, put your face in the water and breathe.
+Of course, you are not going to snorkel on your back, so stand up, put on a mask, insert the mouthpiece, put your face in the water and breathe.
 (Those that don’t float naturally can avail themselves of a flotation device, such as a snorkeling vest.)

-It’s a bit difficult sometimes for first timers to get used to the different breathing pattern, but with a bit of practice, you should be able to master the skill.
-The next thing to do, if you are still timid, is lie down on your stomach and try breathing with your face in the water.
+It’s a bit difficult sometimes for first-timers to get used to the different breathing patterns, but with a bit of practice, you should be able to master the skill.
+If you are still timid, the next thing to do is lie down on your stomach and try breathing with your face in the water.
 Try to swim a few strokes.
-If you were not using fins as yet, now would be a good time to try them out.
+If you were not using fins yet, now would be a good time to try them out.